UrbanInstitute/ed-data/master_sheet_graph_edits.md

   ```

 - **Figure 3-18:**
- - Set max value and change number of ticks for first set
+ - Set max value and change number of ticks for first pair

   ```
   "y": {